momonala/Insula-V2/readme.md

 The goal of Insula is to make biodata interesting, meaningful and useful to a diverse set of users.
 Our technology allows users to become mindful of the processes in their bodies through the universal medium of music.
 We have created all custom hardware and software for the device, building on platforms including Arduino, ChucK, OpenBCI and Processing.

 I’ve separated Insula into two components: biological (v1), and tactile (v2).
 V1 consists of the electrocardiogram, electromyogram, and breath rate sensors, all of which were part of the [original thesis project] (https://drive.google.com/open?id=0B-Kp5PAG6589emdFNExwUmRqOG8) that started Insula.
 V2 is a new component that introduces flex sensors on each finger and an accelerometer for more intentional control of the music.
 EEG processing, which ran on OpenBCI cannot be found here, but it was part of the original V1.
 Message me if you’re interested on that.
 I've redesigned Insula with modularity in mind, so sensors can be added in or removed based on the user's preference.
+I still need to update the ChucK code for modularity, though...

 ##Hardware Overview:
 ###**Microcontroller:** [Arduino Nano] (https://www.arduino.cc/en/Main/ArduinoBoardNano)